vipin9977/Adventure-Works-insights-PowerBi/README.md

 - they sell in multiple countries , multiple customers & they're also getting returns
 - They're maintaining the data in good manner which is stored in flat file i.e CSV file

-## Problem statement

-The sales director of the company is facing a lot of issues in terms of understanding how the business is performing <br>
-and what are all the problem company is facing currently as the sales are not as expected and declining gradually <br>
-And whenever he calls the regional managers to get the current status of the sales and market, as a human behaviour, these people sugar cote the truth and send tons of Excel files instead of disclosing the truth, which made the sales director more frustrated.
-Humans are not comfortable in consuming numbers from excel files, which is obvious reason for the frustration. <br>

 ## About DATASET

 - `AdventureWorks-calender.csv` : contains dates data